sshropshire/hacktoberfest/README.md

 # Repos
 You're encouraged to submit PRs for any Issues with the "hacktoberfest" label!
 These repositories power **PayPal's JavaScript SDK** used by millions of merchants and users.

+Our JavaScript SDK is powered by repos in kraken-js and paypal GitHub orgs.

-Here's a list of some of repos with "hacktoberfest" labeled Issues:
+Here's a list of repos with "hacktoberfest" labeled Issues:

 ## kraken-js
 - https://github.com/krakenjs/zoid ([Issues](https://github.com/krakenjs/zoid/issues?q=is%3Aissue+is%3Aopen+hacktoberfest))